To content

 Writing code and measuring performance

 While I did get help from coworkers at HiQ for browser testing, I did all development myself.
-For measuring performance, I used Google Pagespeed Insights and browsed the website on my smartphone in areas with poor 3G coverage.
+For measuring performance, I used Google Pagespeed Insights and browsed the website on my phone on the Stockholm metro with poor 3G coverage.

 Result and impact

-When we released backyardbabies.com in June 2015, the band was about to start their European tour and release their new single Thirteen or Nothing.
+When we released backyardbabies.com in June 2015, the band was about to start their European tour and release new material.
 Everyone was satisfied with the website, since we had met our goals:

 • The band dug how it looked